2504-tulika/2504-tulika/README.md

 ---

 ## 🚀 Featured Projects

-- Check my GitHub profile for the same and connect with me for the same.
+Check my Github profile for details and also connect for the same...

+---

 ## 💼 Experience